Muon identification for LHCb Run 3: Correlated chi2

 These two topologies can be discriminated by using a $\chi^2$ variable, expressed as

 where $\delta\overrightarrow{x}$ and $\delta\overrightarrow{y}$ are the distances, in the $x$ and $y$ directions, between the track extrapolation points and the closest hit positions, with indices running over the stations M2 to M5.
-The covariance matrices $\text{V}_x$ and $\text{V}_y$ both have a diagonal contribution from the detector resolution and an off-diagonal contribution from the multiple scattering (MS).
-The diagonal terms are of the form
+The covariance matrices $\text{V}_x$ and $\text{V}_y$ both have a diagonal contribution from the detector resolution and off-diagonal terms quantifying the correlations induced by the multiple scattering.
+The diagonal terms corresponding to the hit position resolutions are of the form

 where the pad size along $x$ and $y$ corresponding to the muon hit in the given station are used.
-The off-diagonal terms, accounting for MS, are modelled as
+The multiple scattering (MS) contributions have been modelled as

 where $z_{j,k}$ represent the coordinates of stations M2 to M5 along the beam axis, $z_i$ represents the coordinates of the main absorbers, namely the calorimeters and the muon iron filters, as listed in \Tabref{tab:z/X0}, and $\sigma_{\text{MS},i}$ represents the MS deviation.
-This term takes the usual expression~\cite{PDG2017}
+This term takes the expression~\cite{PDG2017}

 where $p$ and $\beta c$ are the momentum and the velocity of the incident particle, respectively, and $\Delta z_i/X_0$ is the thickness of the absorber at the given position $z_i$ in units of radiation length, also listed in \Tabref{tab:z/X0}.
+The number of degrees of freedom (ndof), {\it i.e.} the order of the covariance matrices, corresponds to the number of stations in which a hit is found.

 The probability for a muon to penetrate the iron absorbers and reach a given muon station depends on its momentum.
 In particular, below $6\,\gevc$ the probability to reach M4 and M5 stations can be substantially smaller than one, so that hits falling in the FOI of the track are in this case often due to accidental background.
 For this reason, in that momentum interval only the hits on M2 and M3 stations are included in the \chicor computation.